drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 The idea of the alias scopes is to have better control of the IDs.
 To allow controlling the lookup processing use more specific information.
 However, that might also create some ambiguous situations.

-It shouldn't be a big deal for devices, as they are mostly under the control of a tenant.
-However, for tenants that might have more impact.
+It shouldn't be a big deal for devices, as they are mostly under the control of a application.
+However, for applications that might have more impact.
 So more care must be taken, thinking about the extraction of properties.
-Because, for example, a manual alias might block the "issuer DN" of another tenant.
+Because, for example, a manual alias might block the "issuer DN" of another application.

 #### strong-scoped aliases